Triggers for conditional events

 B. When any of the fields is changed / filled in

 You can also trigger an addon when a field is changed or filled in.
-Here, you select which field and which event in the form should trigger an addon.
-Keep in mind that:
+Here, you select which field and which event in the form should trigger the addon.
+The fields that can be used as triggers are:

 - Field is changed is triggered as soon as a field’s content is set, modified, or removed.